uwsbel/blenderPlugin/README.md

     Do NOT delete objects you have imported!
 The export will fail if you do.
 If you want to see around them, you can toggle them invisible by cliking on the little eye next to the object you wish to turn invisible (upper right by default).
-THe little camera will toggle it invisible for rendering.
+The little camera will toggle it invisible for rendering.